goodpudding/reading-notes/README.md

 ## What is the purpose of this website??

-This is a website for my notes regarding 102
+This is a website for my notes at Code Fellows

 Table of Contents:

-Class 102:
+##Code 102 - Intro to Software Development

 - [Class 1](Class102/class1.md)
 - [Class 2](Class102/class2.md)